ulikoehler/YakDB/ZKVStore/doc/external-protocol.md

 * Frame 1-n (odd frame numbers): Key, corresponds to value in next frame
 * Frame 2-n (even frame numbers): Value, corresponds to key in previous frame

-The message shall contain at most blocksize*2+1 frames.
+The message shall contain at most chunksize*2+1 frames.

 Response flags:
     0x01: No more data (--> last frame, client shall not request more frames as no data will be returned)
-    0x02: Partial data (--> last frame, less than *blocksize* KV pairs).
+    0x02: Partial data (--> last frame, less than *chunksize* KV pairs).
 May not occur together with "No more data" flag.